Steps to Forming an LLC

 - Age Requirements – none specified

-In addition to forming your Nevada LLC, you will need to check for licenses and permits.
-The SBA has a guide of both state and federal licenses and permits
+In addition to forming your LLC, you will need to check for Nevada business licenses and permits.

 Your corporate name must end with the words Limited Liability Company or an abbreviation of these words (“LLC,” “L.L.C.,” “Limited,” “LTD.,” “LTD”.).
 Check out our article on naming your LLC for all of the requirements that you must follow when naming an LLC.

-The registered agent must have a physical presence in Nevada but may be an individual resident, domestic or foreign corporation authorized to transact business in Nevada.
-The registered agent must also have a physical address and be available during normal business hours to accept delivery of documents.
+The registered agent must have a physical presence in Nevada must have a physical address and be available during normal business hours to accept delivery of documents.
 A Post Office Box or personal mailbox is not acceptable.
 If the registered office includes a suite number, it must be included in the registered office address.

 Check out our article on why an LLC Registered Agent may be a good choice for your business for more details.